Junior Deputy Program

 The program introduces youth to the Sheriff’s Department and their role in the community; encourages healthy habits including self-awareness, discipline, and courage; improves decision making skills and conflict resolution techniques.
 The program introduces youth and their families to substance abuse trends among youth in the community to create awareness and a platform to openly communicate about how substances can impact your mind, body, relationships and family.
 The Junior Deputy Program includes role-playing, physical training, guest speakers from various divisions of safety and law enforcement throughout the County, and introduces youth to a broad array of public service careers.

+Pre-registration is required by February 19.
+There will be no on-site registration.
 Registration is required and is limited to 80 participants per session.
-Register in person at the Recreation Office, 200 Civic Center Drive, Monday - Friday, 10:30 am - 5 pm.
+Register in person at the Recreation Office, 200 Civic Center Drive, Monday - Friday, 10:30 am - 5:00 pm.
 Program is limited to Vista youth, parents must present proof of address upon registration.

 Linda Rhoades Community Center, 600 N. Santa Fe Avenue